+In recent years, the Garrard Lover's Knot Tiara has been worn by the Duchess of Cambridge at state occasions, but the story of this magnificent piece began over 100 years ago.
 Towards the end of Queen Victoria’s long reign, her grandson married a princess who would eventually become Queen Mary.
 This young woman had a deep understanding of the role jewellery could play in creating a sense of majesty and occasion.
 Over the years she was given many important jewels and commissioned others, building a collection of lasting significance.
-Among its highlights are Garrard designs that use the symbols of love to great effect.
+Among these was the Lover's Knot Tiara - a design that use the symbols of love to great effect.

-Perhaps the most iconic is the Lover’s Knot Tiara, which has proved popular with every succeeding generation of the royal family.
+The regal design of this much-admired tiara is set with brilliant and rose cut diamonds, and 19 baroque pearls and has proved popular with every succeeding generation of the royal family, having been inherited by HM Queen Elizabeth II in 1953.
 It was both one of Princess Diana’s favourite pieces, and has been worn more recently by the Duchess of Cambridge.

 There is no beginning or end to the sweep of diamonds that loop around the tiara, designed in 1913.
 They overlap to create a series of heart-shaped knots, which evoke the strength and constancy of love.
 Baroque pearls hang from each knot, their different shapes and sizes reinforcing the uniqueness of the headpiece.
 From this inspiration came Entanglement, a Garrard collection as symbolic of eternity as the diamonds in which it is realised.